AGSCourse/AGSC_2025/module_2/README.md

 ## Module Developers and Assistants <a name="devel"></a>
-- Jane Doe
-- Jane Doe
+- Cesar Fortes-Lima
-- ...
+- Shaun Aron

 ## Learning Outcomes <a name="lo"></a>
 - ...